MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 - Coordinates with both `AuthenticationApiClient` and `UserApiClient` for network operations
 - Emits events via `AuthEventBus` for logout and login
 - Gracefully handles offline scenarios with appropriate error propagation

+AuthServiceImpl includes offline profile caching capabilities:
+- Uses the `IUserProfileCache` dependency to store and retrieve user profiles
+- Saves profiles to cache with timestamps after successful network fetches
+- Falls back to cached profiles when network requests fail with offline errors
+- Validates tokens before using cached profiles (requires at least one valid token)
+- Clears cached profiles during logout or when both tokens are invalid
+- Accepts an `acceptOfflineProfile` parameter in `getUserProfile()` to control offline behavior

+The offline caching flow follows these steps:
+1. Attempt to fetch profile from network
+2. If network request succeeds, save to cache with current timestamp
+3. If network request fails with offline error and `acceptOfflineProfile` is true:
+   - Check token validity (access and refresh tokens)
+   - If both tokens are invalid, clear cache and throw authentication error
+   - If at least one token is valid, attempt to fetch profile from cache
+4. Return cached profile if available, or throw the original error if no cache exists

+This approach allows users to remain logged in during offline scenarios as long as they have valid tokens and a previously cached profile.

 #### AuthenticationApiClient
 Responsible for pre-authentication communication: